 12.1.2 cancel the Contract and receive a refund of the Fees.

 12.2 We may cancel the Contract if an Event Outside Our Control prevents us providing the Services when we are supposed to for 4 weeks or more, in which case we will refund any Fees paid.

-12.3 We may cancel the Contract or suspend you from the Course on written notice to you if:
+12.3 We may cancel the Contract or suspend you from the Class on written notice to you if: